fyrkov/refcards/AWS/CloudWatch.md

   * SNS

 :exclamation: alarms can be created not only on top of metrics but also on logs > log metrics filters.

+:exclamation: You can use CloudWatch Alarms to send an email via SNS

 Testing an alarm is possible with
 `aws cloudwatch set-alarm-state ...`